mvolkmann/mvolkmann.github.com/programming/sed-article.md

 The text to be transformed can be provided to `sed` in a file.
 A "script" of `sed` commands can also be provided in a file.
-The following are equivalent ways to supply these files to `sed`:
+Assuming a suitable shell, the following are equivalent ways to supply these files to `sed`:

 - `sed -f my-script.sed my-input.txt`.
 - `cat my-input.txt | sed -f my-script.sed`.